BRITFEELRADIO/Britfeel-Teletext-Edition/README.md

 **A real-time terminal viewer for the britfeel thread on /r9k/**
 with a live `/pol/` DEFCON threat indicator
 <br>
-🇬🇧 NOW IN WEBSITE FORM www.britfeel.xyz 🇬🇧
+🇬🇧 NOW ON A WEBSITE www.britfeel.xyz 🇬🇧

 <br>